Storage and Disposal Options

 A collection of casks or modules comprises an independent spent fuel storage installation (ISFSI), which in the USA is licensed separately from any associated power plant, and is for interim storage only.
 About one-quarter of US used fuel is stored thus.

 A free-standing above-ground system is Holtec’s Hi-Storm 100, with sealed stainless steel canisters (MPCs) vertically inside ventilated concrete and steel overpacks standing on a concrete pad.
 The overpack has 65 cm of concrete inside steel casing for shielding.
 This system is used at many US plants.
+The Hi-Storm FW is a flood-and wind-resistant version.
 A below-ground variant is Hi-Storm 100U, and a more sophisticated version of this is UMAX.

-A sophisticated below-ground ISFSI is Holtec’s Hi-Storm UMAX storage system, already deployed at two US nuclear power plant sites, and is proposed for a large consolidated site in New Mexico.
+A sophisticated below-ground ISFSI is Holtec’s Hi-Storm UMAX storage system, already deployed at two US nuclear power plant sites, and is proposed for a large consolidated site in New Mexico for the Eddy Lea Energy Alliance.
 This stores the canisters containing used fuel in ventilated vertical steel and concrete Cavity Enclosure Containers 5 metres high below ground, with massive lids at ground level.
 The containers are set up in a 7.6m deep excavation and low-strength concrete grout is backfilled around them.
 The final half metre of fill is a reinforced concrete pad.
 Seismic tolerance is about 2000 Gal.
 Holtec’s Hi-Star 190 casks will be used for transport in the USA, and will accommodate all types of spent fuel canisters used there.

 In Russia, OMZ subsidiary Izhorskiye Zavody has completed the prototype of a new generation of container for the transport and storage of used nuclear fuel from VVER-1000 and VVER-1200 reactors.
 The TUK-151 container is a thick-walled 2.5m diameter vessel with a sealed lid, a length of about 6m and a laden weight of 116 tonnes.
 Unlike the TK-13 container design, the TUK-151 is not made of stainless steel, but has a low alloy steel-plated interior surface that offers "superior strength" and resistance to fracturing at low temperatures under dynamic loads.